 When retargeting, email segmentation is the key to getting the appropriate information to the right people at the right time.

-Keeping consumers and potential clients active as possible is a proven way to increase the customer retention rate for businesses.
+Keeping consumers and potential clients active as possible is a proven way to increase the Client Relationship Retention for businesses.

 If a user has not been active for a long time, an automated email or a message on social media sent through a CRM system can persuade them to act.